Haragos99/BSplineSurface/README.md

 # Description

-This is a B-spline surface where only the outer control points can be modified, and the internal control points are calculated automatically (see below).
+This is a B-spline surface where only the outer control points can be modified, and the internal control points are calculated automatically.

 The program must know the following: